 Regular, consistent contributions, made while you are working, will make certain that you have sufficient monies to meet your retirement needs.
-If you are unsure about how much you can afford to save, start small with 3% of your gross pay.
+If you are unsure about how much you can afford to save, you may want to start small when selecting a percentage of your gross pay.
 If you would like to increase your current TDA contributions, you can contribute any percentage of your salary up to 85%.

-Consider saving more today, to ensure that you retire on a solid foundation!
+Consider saving more today, to help ensure that you retire on a solid foundation!